 It’s your throw-some-stuff-in-a-bag-and-hit-the-beach-for-a-night-or-two travel companion.
 It’s the bag you can pack in 10 minutes.

 It’s the bag that likes a little abuse, so feel free to throw it around.
-Any weekend bag will do, but I happen to love the J. Fold Montreal Duffle.
+Any weekend bag will do, like the J. Fold Montreal DuffleI’m using below.

 Maybe it’s time to try something new.
 If you’ve had the same haircut for a few months (or years), I challenge you to break out of your comfort zone and go wild.